reuel97/Accenture-North-America-Data-Analytics-and-Visualization/README.md

 Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions

-Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders
+Prepared a PowerPoint presentation to communicate key insights for the client and internal stakeholders